kawaiiPlat/scripts/README.md

-# scripts, some for WSL2 on windows
+# Scripts, some for WSL2 on windows